pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

 - If you are using a specific NN architecture that has been trained before, you can use this pretrained parameters/weights instead of random initialization to solve your problem.
 - It can help you boost the performance of the NN.
 - The pretrained models might have trained on a large datasets like ImageNet, Ms COCO, or pascal and took a lot of time to learn those parameters/weights with optimized hyperparameters.
 This can save you a lot of time.
-- Lets see an example:
+- Example:
   - Lets say you have a cat classification problem which contains 3 classes Tigger, Misty and neither.
   - You don't have much a lot of data to train a NN on these images.
   - Andrew recommends to go online and download a good NN with its weights, remove the softmax activation layer and put your own one and make the network learn only the new layer while other layer weights are fixed/frozen.
   - Frameworks have options to make the parameters frozen in some layers using trainable = 0 or freeze = 0
   - One of the tricks that can speed up your training, is to run the pretrained NN without final softmax layer and get an intermediate representation of your images and save them to disk.
 And then use these representation to a shallow NN network.
 This can save you the time needed to run an image through all the layers.
     - Its like converting your images into vectors.
-- Another example:
+- Example:
   - What if in the last example you have a lot of pictures for your cats.
   - One thing you can do is to freeze few layers from the beginning of the pretrained network and learn the other weights in the network.
   - Some other idea is to throw away the layers that aren't frozen and put your own layers there.
-- Another example:
+- Example:
   - If you have enough data, you can fine tune all the layers in your pretrained network but don't random initialize the parameters, leave the learned parameters as it is and learn from there.

 ### Data Augmentation